Masanobu Fukuoka's Natural Farming and Permaculture. Masanobu Fukuoka is a farmer/philosopher who lives on the Island of Shikoku, in southern Japan.

 Incidentally, the apple guild also works with plum, nectarine and peach trees.
 Anyway, on to another guild: The Walnut Guild: At the center of this guild is the walnut tree.
 Walnut trees are a little more difficult to deal with because the are allelopathic plants.
 Therefore, plants must be chosen that are resistant to juglone.

 Planting through sheet mulches of newspaper and straw, he claims to have created a landscape able to satisfy all of his needs for food, wood, medicine and fibres in less than thirty working days over a three-year period.
 "And this is where the designer turns into the recliner," he winks, lying back and munching fruit amongst an embarrassment of abundance.
 Global Gardener (Bill Mollison, Permaculture) 4 - Urban.avi.
 CNPS - California Native Plant Society.
-Alpine Garden of Eden proves Mother Nature knows best AUSTRIA: August 28, 2001 RAMINGSTEIN, Austria - In the coldest part of Austria, a farmer is turning conventional wisdom on its head by growing a veritable Garden of Eden full of tropical plants in the open on his steep Alpine pastures.
+Alpine Garden of Eden proves Mother Nature knows best.
+AUSTRIA: August 28, 2001 RAMINGSTEIN, Austria - In the coldest part of Austria, a farmer is turning conventional wisdom on its head by growing a veritable Garden of Eden full of tropical plants in the open on his steep Alpine pastures.

 Amid average annual temperatures of a mere 4.2 degrees Celsius (39.5 Fahrenheit), Sepp Holzer grows everything from apricots to eucalyptus, figs to kiwi fruit, peaches to wheat at an altitude of between 1,000 and 1,500 metres (3,300 and 4,900 feet).
 Once branded a fool, fined and threatened with imprisonment for defying Austrian regulations that dictate what is planted where, he is now feted worldwide for creating the only functioning "permaculture" farm in Europe.
 Permaculture, an abbreviation of permanent culture, is the development of agricultural ecosystems which are complete and self-sustaining.
 "Once planted, I do absolutely nothing," Holzer told Reuters.

-Composting, Permaculture And Sustainable Home Gardening Methods We heard from a number of listeners on our facebook page and on twitter who wanted to know more about composting and permaculture, so we’ve put together an entire episode devoted to just that!
+Rainwater Harvesting for Drylands and Beyond by Brad Lancaster.
+Composting, Permaculture And Sustainable Home Gardening Methods.
+We heard from a number of listeners on our facebook page and on twitter who wanted to know more about composting and permaculture, so we’ve put together an entire episode devoted to just that!
 And for folks interested in growing food indoors, we also talk with some experts about hydroponics and aquaponics as well.
 Composting and Vermiculture Composting is the practice of taking organic matter – like food scraps and leaves – putting it in a big pile so that it breaks down over time.

 Within a small, mostly enclosed space, they grow all kinds of vegetables and herbs, as well as raise chickens and tilapia fish.
 They started this project in 2009 and expected to be "self-sufficient" by 2012, but they've reached that goal this year, getting "8 fresh eggs a day, unlimited tilapia fish, organic fruit, veggies, and herbs 365 days a year" (though I'm not sure if by self-sufficient they mean that they could theoretically live off the amount of food the Garden Pool produces, or if they actually do it).
 Check out the video tour of the Garden Pool below.
-Family of Four Grows Their Food in a Swimming Pool
+An Oasis in the Desert.
+Permaculture Institute.